zwei22/ResistorRecogniser/README.md

 ## Hareware setup
 * camera: Logitech C920

-> If different camera is used, it may be necessory to modify resolution setting for camera capture.
+> If different camera is used, it may be necessary to modify resolution setting for camera capture.

 ## Software dependency
 * numpy=1.16.4